uncatcrea/wpak-addon-offline-favorites/README.md

 the _Favorites_ component type that allows to display a list of all posts marked as _Favorites_ in your app.
 Create a _Favorites_ component and add it to your app navigation.

-Once activated for an App, the _Favorites_ addon handles all the "Add/Remove/List" favorites features automatically, provided that the theme uses the right css classes on the elements that handle the _Favorites_ feature.
+Once activated for an App, the _Favorites_ addon handles all the "Add/Remove/List" favorites features automatically, provided that the theme defines the corresponding template and uses the right css classes on the elements that handle the _Favorites_ feature.

+## Custom template archive-favorites.html

+The addon uses a custom archive template to render the favorites list: _archive-favorites.html_.
+The theme must have this _archive-favorites.html_ template for the addon to work.
+You can create this template based on your _archive.html_ template, then for example replace the "Get More Posts" button by a "Reset Favorites" button, and replace _TemplateTags.getPostLink(post.id)_ by _TemplateTags.getPostLink(post.id, post.global)_ because we are in a custom template.

+## Custom CSS classes

 Here are the css classes that have to be used by the theme so that the _Favorites_ addon works well:
 - the element that toggles the favorite state of each post must have the **favorite-toggle** class.